Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-FoCmMml5gi8.md

 ### Transcript

-> show off will you get to collab with gearbox now no i don't think that's gonna happen
+> show off will you get to collab with gearbox now no I don't think that's gonna happen